2. go with a plan (an idea of what you’re looking for – or else you will be overwhelmed!)

 6. check the rack by the fitting room – people grabbed those items to try on for a reason so maybe some of them will be appealing to you

-i went to a thrift store today and i found a michael kors belt in the mens section for only $2!!!posted over 4 years ago
+i went to a thrift store today and i found a michael kors belt in the mens section for only $2!!!posted about 5 years ago

 A big thrift store lesson is that sizing now and sizing thirty+ years ago are very different, so don’t be afraid to look at things that are marked as being a couple sizes bigger than you are.
-Also, don’t be afraid to look in the mens section of thrift stores, there are usually really cute cardigans and jakets hidden there.posted over 4 years ago
+Also, don’t be afraid to look in the mens section of thrift stores, there are usually really cute cardigans and jakets hidden there.posted about 5 years ago

 Make Her Feel Welcome with Chic Points